hejmartin/jquery-breakpoint/README.md

 ## Debugging

 The plugin provides some basic debugging which you can activate by setting `$.breakpoint.debug = true`.
 This will cause the plugin to log information to the browser console whenever a breakpoint is entered or exited.
-Add a `toString` method to your breakpoint object to distinguish between breakpoints; otherwise you'll se `[object Object]` as the name of the breakpoint.
+Add a `toString` method to your breakpoint object to distinguish between breakpoints; otherwise you'll see `[object Object]` as the name of the breakpoint.

 ## Tips and tricks